project-agonyl/OpenZoneServerMods/README.md

 * Clone/Download the project.
 * Build the solution using Visual Studio 2017.
 * Inject OpenZoneServerMods.dll into your ZoneServer.exe process using your favourite DLL injection tool such as DLLInjector or Extreme Injector.
+* On successful injection you should able to see debug messages n your ZoneServer from the DLL.

 ## Feature List